Cyberlightning/GISDataProvider/doc/User_and_Programmers_Guide.md

         </mesh>
     </group>

-Above information is according to [XML3D API specification](/plugins/mediawiki/wiki/fiware/index.php/FIWARE.OpenSpecification.Details.MiWi.3D-UI "FIWARE.OpenSpecification.Details.MiWi.3D-UI")
-and it needs to be placed inside `<xml3d>...</xml3d>` -tags.
+Above information contains XML3D presentation if the terrain and it needs to be placed inside `<xml3d>...</xml3d>` -tags.
 Web client needs to create light shader for the loaded XML3D content.
+More information about using XML3D in the [xml3d.js wiki](https://github.com/xml3d/xml3d.js/wiki).

 ### Adding texture